Amanofficial07/Quiz-application/README.md

 -------------------------------------------------------------------->>>>>Running the Project<<<<<----------------------------------------------------------------------------------------
 To start the application:
-If you using an IDE like IntelliJ IDEA or Eclipse you can run the main method in the main class to start the application.,
+If you using an IDE like IntelliJ IDEA or Eclipse you can run the main method in the main class to start the application.